 Women ( and men ) undergoing chemotherapy often have various concerns related to their hair.

-While these concerns can vary from person to person, the following are five of the top common ones:
+While these concerns can vary from person to person, and can change during the course of chemo, here are five of the top common ones:

 1. Hair Loss: